Poliplex PE100 Pipe

 Chemical Resistance

 Polyethylene is a polyolefin resin, in chemical terms a non-polar high molecular weight paraffin of the hydrocarbon family.
 Hence it is very resistant to (non-oxidising) strong acids, strong bases and salts.
-It is mildly affected by aliphatic solvents although aromatic and chlorinated solvents will cause some swelling.
+It is mildly affected by aliphatic solvents although aromatic and chlorinated solvents causing some swelling.
 Polyethylene is affected by strongly oxidising substances such as halogens and concentrated inorganic acids.
-POLIplex® pressure pipes should not be used to convey water disinfected with chlorine dioxide at any temperature which has been found to rapidly deplete the antioxidant additives at elevated temperature.
+POLIplex® pressure pipes should not be used to convey water disinfected with chlorine dioxide at any temperature, which has been found to rapidly deplete the antioxidant additives at elevated temperatures.

 Product Details